One-Step Offline Distillation of Diffusion-based Models via Koopman Modeling: Introduction

 \section{Introduction}

-Diffusion-based generative models~\cite{sohl2015deep}, including score-based and flow-matching variants~\cite{ho2020denoising, lipman2023flow}, have become ubiquitous across a wide range of domains---from images and videos to audio and time series~\cite{dhariwal2021diffusion, ho2022video, kong2020diffwave, coletta2023constrained}.
+Diffusion-based generative models~\cite{sohl2015deep}, including score-based and flow-matching variants~\cite{ho2020denoising, lipman2023flow}, have become ubiquitous across a wide range of domains---from images and videos to audio and time series~\cite{dhariwal2021diffusion, ho2022video, kong2020diffwave, coletta2023constrained, naiman2024utilizing, fadlon025diffusion, gonen2025time}.
 These models now surpass approaches such as GANs and VAEs in terms of sample quality, while also exhibiting greater training stability.
 Despite these advantages, one of their key limitations remains the high computational cost associated with sampling~\cite{nichol2021improved, salimans2022progressive, luo2023latent}.
 Generating a single high-fidelity sample typically requires executing a lengthy iterative process, progressively refining random noise through dozens or even hundreds of model evaluations~\cite{ho2020denoising}.

 A widely adopted strategy to address this involves minimizing the number of inference steps~\cite{song2020denoising}, for example by leveraging improved numerical solvers or designing more expressive noise schedules, enabling high-quality generation with significantly fewer denoising iterations.
 Another increasingly popular alternative is \emph{distillation}~\cite{salimans2022progressive}, where a student model learns to emulate the behavior of a teacher model.
 Distillation approaches vary in supervision and setup: in online distillation, the student directly learns from the teacher’s predictions during training, with the teacher providing trajectory information across time steps.
-In contrast, \emph{offline distillation} relies on precomputed noise-image pairs generated by the teacher, and the student learns without further querying the teacher model.
-Offline distillation offers key advantages over online approaches: by training on precomputed noise-image pairs, it avoids the need for multi-stage training, it reduces the amount of neural function evaluations required by the teacher model, it allows to filter privacy-violating synthetic data generated by the teacher before distillation, and it eliminates the overhead of keeping the teacher model in memory throughout training~\cite{fernandez2023privacy, geng2023one}.
-This leads to more private, scalable training and allows for broader reuse of distilled data across different student architectures and settings.
+In contrast, \emph{offline distillation} relies on precomputed noise--image pairs or teacher-generated samples only, where the student learns without any further access to the teacher model, including its weights, evaluations, or internal states.